Become an Ambassador

 What are Ambassadors

 Ambassadors are different types of organisations (or networks) that are active in Research, Innovation and/or Transatlantic collaboration and are an important source of revenues for the sustainability of ENRICH in the USA.
-The most important criteria for consideration, however, is that potential ambassadors are vetted (i.e. have no past legal or financial issues) and can share relevant success case studies.
-Ambassadors have the ability to contribute to the sustainability of ENRICH in the USA by creating new revenue opportunities for the Centres through partnerships, as well as improving operational efficiencies of ENRICH in the USA by enabling access to additional promotional and subject matter expertise (and networks) to support/enhance what is available on-staff at the ENRICH in the USA Network.
+The most important criteria for consideration, however, is that potential ambassadors are vetted (e.g. have no past legal or financial issues, have great references, etc.) and can share relevant success case studies.
+Ambassadors have the ability to contribute to the sustainability of ENRICH in the USA by creating new revenue opportunities for the Centers through partnerships, as well as improving operational efficiencies of ENRICH in the USA by enabling access to additional promotional and subject matter expertise (and networks) to support/enhance what is available on-staff at the ENRICH in the USA Network.

 Role of Ambassadors